 Overview of the FRSC model

-The FRSC model is focused on the primacy of the parents’ voices.
-It supports their effort to guide themselves and their children through the disruption of divorce toward a future carved out of a series of assisted conversations.
-The conversations take place with members of a team that includes the parents, their attorneys, an attorney for the children, a mediator, a Family Consultant who is a mental health professional and a Team Coordinator.
+The FRSC model is focused on the primacy of the parents' voices.
+It supports their effort to guide themselves and their children through the disruption of divorce or separation toward a future carved out of a series of assisted conversations.
+The conversations take place with members of a team that includes the parents, their attorneys (if any), a mediator, a Family Consultant who is a mental health professional, a Team Coordinator, and sometimes an attorney for the children.

 FRSC and legal ethics

-We are steeped in the gladiator model of the practice of law.
-We are trained to a system in which we advocate for individual rights on the poles of the spectrum that separates Plaintiff from Defendant.
-We count on the judge to determine which of our polarized views is legally correct or which spot on the spectrum achieves fairness for the parties.
+We are steeped in the gladiator model of law practice.
+We are trained in a system in which we advocate for individual rights on the poles of the spectrum that separates Plaintiff from Defendant.
+We count on the Judge to determine which of our polarized views is legally correct or which solution achieves fairness for the parties.

 In family law that model (though sometimes necessary) often works to the disadvantage of both parents and the children.
-This is so because very often both parents value the hope of working together in the ongoing project of parenting their children into adulthood.
-For many parents that goal supersedes in importance the goal of vindicating individual rights to the detriment of the other parent in a perceived zero sum game.
+This is so because very often both parents (even angry parents) wish they could work together in the ongoing project of parenting their children into adulthood.
+Often that goal is superseded by the goal of vindicating individual rights to the detriment of the other parent in a perceived zero-sum game.

 How can an attorney shed the cloak of the gladiator without running afoul of the legal requirement in Massachusetts for zealous advocacy?
 In Hampshire's FRSC program, there are 3 ways to think about this: